GUIDE FOR APPLICANTS: THE INTERNATIONAL RESEARCH AGENDAS PROGRAMME

 - A unit operating under an international agreement (e.g. a joint unit of a Polish and a foreign higher education institution).

-- Other options are also possible as long as they need to fulfil the Competition Documentation requirements for the IRAP implementing unit.
+- Other options are also possible however they all need to fulfil the Competition Documentation requirements.

 - Existing institutions can also apply, however a number of important conditions need to be met following the awarding of the grant, which include the role of the International Scientific Committee and staff evaluations.